KostalJan/Onboarding/README.md

 The project currently uses a frontend-only architecture.

-Application state is handled locally and onboarding data is prepared for Local Storage persistence.
+Application state is managed using React state and persisted via Local Storage.

+The architecture is designed for future scalability and possible backend integration.

 ---